-A big "thank you" to John Blakeman of Meadow Environments LLC for his design expertise and his continuing advice on this project, and Bob Beck, Master Gardner, who has been responsible for all of the prairie seeding and maintenance.
+A big "thank you" to John Blakeman of Meadow Environments LLC for his design expertise and his continuing advice on this project, and Bob Beck, Master Gardener volunteer, who has been responsible for all of the prairie seeding and maintenance.

 Plants in the following list, given by common name, were planted in the Fall of 2016.

 - Prairie Dock